Prediction settings

 Note

 Class weights can be substituted by a “Class rebalancing” sampling strategy settable in Settings: Train / Test set, which is recommended for larger datasets.
-For smaller datasets, i.e. when preprocessed data fits in memory, chosing the “class weights” weighting strategy is the recommended option.
+For smaller datasets, i.e. when preprocessed data fits in memory, choosing the “class weights” weighting strategy is the recommended option.

 Setting: Probability calibration